Causal foundations of bias, disparity and fairness: Fairness in AI

+In our view, the discussed fairness criteria in AI cannot be used to determine whether outcomes or predictions of outcomes should be considered fair.
+More recently, other approaches to fairness that consider causality have received substantial attention. \citet{plecko_causal_2022} provide a comprehensive integrated overview of causal fairness approaches, and \cite{carey_causal_2022} discuss these approaches also in the broader philosophical, legal and sociological context.
 The central challenge in fairness in AI is how a prediction $\hat{Y}$ can be made fair even if there is a disparity of $X$ in $Y$.
-This aligns with the counterfactual approach suggested by \citet{Kusner2017-cf}, \citet{Chiappa2019-yz} and \citet{Loftus2018-kd} and continued by \citet{Oneto2020-fh}.
+Causal approaches to fairness acknowledge that addressing this challenge requires a causal understanding.
+In line with our approach, some of these approaches also acknowledge that the fairness of a causal effect is an ethical question that cannot be answered by structural criteria.
+Our approach seems to align most closely with the counterfactual approach suggested by \citet{Kusner2017-cf}, \citet{Chiappa2019-yz} and \citet{Loftus2018-kd}, and continued by \citet{Oneto2020-fh}.
 Overall, the counterfactual approach seems a viable and informative approach to fairness in AI, broadly in agreement with our proposed definitions of bias and disparity.